 Other Features in Windows 8

-Microsoft made Windows 8 for full mobility, now you have lots of keyboard shortcuts for different features, such as Search (Explorer Key + Q) or Settings (Explorer Key + I) and many others.
-These allow users to browse the Internet and their computer much more quicker.
+Microsoft made Windows 8 for full mobility, and now you have lots of keyboard shortcuts for different features, such as Search (Explorer Key + Q) or Settings (Explorer Key + I) and many others.
+These allow users to browse the Internet and their computers much more quickly.
 You can see the whole collection of shortcuts on this link.

 - Windows Live USB

-Also, Windows 8 is designed to work from an USB flash, called Windows Live USB, that lets you take with you all your Windows settings and installed programs on a USB dive and run Windows from any terminal.
+Also, Windows 8 is designed to work from a USB flash, called Windows Live USB, that lets you take with you all your Windows settings and installed programs on a USB drive and run Windows from any terminal.
 And because it only uses 300 MB of RAM memory, you can run it from basically anywhere.
 Now, you can enjoy Windows 8 on just about any device you can think of.
 This is where Mobility really comes in.
-You can run Windows 8 on your PC, laptop, tablet or smartphone.
+You can run Windows 8 on your PC, laptop, tablet, or smartphone.

 - Pictures and Videos